-Social Movement Action Framework worksheet Framing: Applying the six key elements
+Social Movement Action Framework Worksheet: Framing: Applying the six key elements

-This worksheet helps you and your change team to develop skills in framing a shared concern or strongly desired change by considering the six key elements of a frame (context, numbers, messenger, visuals, metaphors and tone).
+This worksheet helps you and your change team to develop skills in framing a shared concern or strongly desired change by applying the six key elements of a frame (context, numbers, messenger, visuals, metaphors, and tone).
 Work together as a team to answer the following guiding questions.

-Framing element Questions for Consideration Your Change Team's Response Context - the "what" and "why" What is the shared concern or strongly desired change?
+Framing Questions for Consideration Your Change Team's element Response Context - the 'What' and 'Why' What is the shared concern or strongly desired change?
 What is the root cause of the shared concern or desired change?
-How does it relate to current issues, trends and values?
+How does it relate to current issues/trends/values?
 What is the impact of the shared concern or desired change?
-Tip: Think broadly.
-Be far-reaching in your approach to this question.
-What is at stake if no action or change occurs?
+(Tip: think broadly/far-reaching) What is at stake if no action or change occurs?
 What steps has staff taken previously to address the shared concern or desired change?
 What was effective and why?
 What opportunities exist today to address the shared concern or the desired change?
 What is the solution to the shared concern or desired change?
 What steps are needed?
 Who is responsible?
 Numbers - the data used to What data or other resources support the shared concern or desired change? support the context Which data support the context or narrative of the shared concern or desired change?